Did you know there’s something better to watch on YouTube than cats making hilarious faces?

-Then, as you patiently wait for those videos to download, take a deep breath (seriously, do it)… and slowly close the windows one by one.
+Then, as you patiently wait for those videos to load, take a deep breath (seriously, do it)… and slowly close the windows one by one.
 Pound that “x” mark and close those YouTube windows.

 Sometimes you just need a few moments to get over the compulsion of clicking on clickbait.
 Open them all up, just to satisfy that urge, then close them one by one without watching.
 Don’t even scan the windows as you close them.
 (This is how you get into trouble in the first place.)

 FluentU is built specifically for language-learners, so there’s nothing irrelevant to get distracted by.
 In fact, the more you binge-watch here, the more you learn, since every video is an authentic glimpse into the language.
-FluentU takes real-world videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 Look up any word as you’re watching thanks to the annotated subtitles, check out interactive video flashcards, add words to your vocabulary lists and get tested on words that you’re learning, based on what you still need to learn.
 FluentU is your go-to Korean-learning spot!